clueboard/milc/docs/api_milc.md

  | entrypoint(description)
 ```

-Decorator that marks the entrypoint for simple scripts without subcommands.
+Decorator that marks the entrypoint used when a subcommand is not supplied.

 <a name="milc.MILC.add_subcommand"></a>
 #### add\_subcommand